 This means, that the user still has to define the lower boundary temperature via the T\Lower\Boundary\Condition-grid even if the constant heat flux method has been chosen.
-Note that the T\Lower\Boundary\Condition-grid or the default global boundary temperature settings are only used at the very first model time step if the boundary condition method is set to use the constant heat flux (i.e. if a

-HeatFlux\Lower\Boundary\Condition-grid is found).
-This implies that the initial conditions strongly depend on the model start date, since the upper boundary conditions (air temperature and n-factor) experiences seasonality.
+Note that the T\Lower\Boundary\Condition-grid or the default global boundary temperature settings are only used at the very first model time step if the boundary condition method is set to use the constant heat flux (i.e. if a HeatFlux\Lower\Boundary\Condition-grid is found).
+This implies that the initial temperature and n-factor) experiences seasonality.